Surf0618/acmetoken/README.md

 ## Development env settings
 ### Install
-1. Clone for for this repo
+1. Clone this repo.
+Nodejs and npm are assumed to be installed.
+2. Install truffle `npm install -g truffle`
 2. Under acmetoken do `npm install zeppelin-solidity` to install the solidity libraries

 ### Compile and deploy on local testnet  (truffle.js uses the default Ganace settings)